-In 2015, the organisation had 113 000 members, 25 000 volunteers and 190 employees, who are all dedicated to promoting cancer cause.
+We have 128 000 members, 27 000 volunteers and 190 employees, who are all dedicated to promoting cancer cause.

 NCS works continuously to improve society’s attitude to the prevention and treatment of cancer.
 We fight cancer locally, nationally and globally through research and preventive measures, information, support, advice and lobbying.

-NCS leads the way.
-We have introduced a number of vital improvements within the field of cancer.
+The Norwegian Cancer Society have introduced a number of vital improvements within the field of cancer.
 Mammogram screening, the Norwegian Cancer Registry, the Varde centres for patients and their families, and cancer coordinators in the municipalities are just some of the measures we have initiated.